deekayson/devcontainers-dotfiles/README.md

 * **plugins**: [fast-syntax-highlighting](https://github.com/zdharma-continuum/fast-syntax-highlighting), [zsh-autocomplete](https://github.com/marlonrichert/zsh-autocomplete), and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) plugins.

-All of the files are created as symbolic links. plugins are cloned inside `~/.zsh`.
+All of the files are created as symbolic links. plugins are cloned inside `~/.zsh_addons/`.

-A `~/.aliases.local` file can be used to add your own project specific aliases.
+A `~/.aliases.local` file can be used to add your own project/system specific aliases.

 ## Installation